-The Best Franchises for Veterans
+The Best Franchises for Veterans | Dream Vacations

 Dream Vacations Operation Vetrepreneur

 As a veteran, you know what it takes to work hard and make sacrifices.
 You’re practiced in exercising discipline and keeping a solid routine.
 You know how to respond when unexpected situations arise and are always ready to act honorably.
+All of these qualities and more make veterans excellent entrepreneurs and small business owners.
+In fact, 49% of veterans became business owners after World War II, and research shows that the trend has continued.
+Today, veterans own 10% of America’s small businesses.
+If you’re curious about owning a franchise, it’s worth looking into which opportunities are considered the best franchises for veterans.

-• Freedom & flexibility.
+• Freedom and flexibility.

 • Excellent training resources (leadership skills learned in the service prepares veterans to lead in life and business).